 Investors should maintain exposure to six core asset classes for diversification.
 These asset classes include domestic equities, emerging market equities, international equities, government bonds, real-return bonds, and real estate.

 Investors should rebalance the portfolio on a regular basis.
 This involves moving money between investments to ensure your portfolio composition remains aligned with your goals and risk tolerance.

 The investor should, in the absence of a confident market-beating strategy, invest in low-cost index funds and ETFs.

+Using innovative technology and industry-tested investment rules, Nest Wealth creates a low-cost diversified portfolios built specifically for your life goals.
+Once you’re invested, we take care of monitoring and rebalancing your portfolio so you can get on with enjoying your life.
 We build your investment portfolio from seven different ETFs that represent seven different asset classes.
 You’ll own a different proportion of each of these ETFs based on your risk score, which takes into account what you’re saving for, when you’ll need the money, and how reactive you are to market ups and downs.

 We select what we believe are the best ETFs available in each asset class, making sure they work well together.
 We look for ETFs that are low cost, liquid, and have a low tracking error to their underlying index.

 Low management expense ratios (MERs) mean you pay less in fees so you keep more of your returns (more wealth for you!).
 High liquidity means your portfolio is easier to rebalance and your money is readily accessible when you need it.
 Finally, a lower tracking error just means the ETF is more efficient at its job of mimicking an index.